-The State of Illinois, the Illinois State Board of Education (ISBE), the Illinois State Educator Preparation and Licensing Board (SEPLB), and accreditors, Council for the Accreditation of Education Programs (CAEP) require teacher preparation institutions to have a continuous assessment policy in force to evaluate teacher candidates throughout their programs.
+The state of Illinois, the Illinois State Board of Education (ISBE), the Illinois State Educator Preparation and Licensing Board (SEPLB), and accreditors, Council for the Accreditation of Education Programs (CAEP) require teacher preparation institutions to have a continuous assessment policy in force to evaluate teacher candidates throughout their programs.
 The College of Education meets these requirements with formative and summative assessments of teacher candidates integrated throughout the curriculum.
-Teacher candidates must also earn a grade of C or better in every course that leads to entitlement to be licensed to teach.
-A grade of C- is not a C. Concordia has established an assessment system with four transition points to meet these mandates.
+Teacher candidates must also earn a grade of C- or higher in every course that leads to entitlement to be licensed to teach.
+Concordia-Chicago has established an assessment system with four transition points to meet these mandates.
 The Transition Points and their requirements are listed below.